cupcake-recipes.com

 Preparation Steps

-• In a small bowl, mix the softened butter with salt and pepper.
+• In a small bowl, mix the softened butter, salt, black pepper, rosemary, and thyme.

 Notes